couchbase/cbgt/IDEAS.md

 ---------------------------------------------
 # Proposed highlevel design concepts and "subparts"...

-Inside a single cbft process...
+Inside a single cbgt process...

 - PIndex - an "Index Partition".